Blesmol/pfscf/docs/templates.md

 You can either write down the same font in each and every content entry.
 Or you create a preset that contains the font name and use that in all entries.

-Another useful example is if you have multiple content entries on a single line and don't want to repeat the coordinates in each entry here.
+Another useful example is if you have multiple content entries that should appear on the same line in the final PDF, i.e. they are using the same coordinates for the Y axis, and don't want to repeat the coordinates in each entry here.
-You can then manage, e.g. the y coordinates in a single preset that is used by all entries on the same line.
+You can then manage, e.g. the Y coordinates in a single preset that is used by all entries on the same line.

-Presets are structured exactly like "regular" content entries, i.e. they support the same fields as described in section [Generic Content Entry Structure](#generic-content-entry-structure).
+Presets are structured in a more or less similar way as "regular" content entries, i.e. the list of supported fields is a subset of what is presented in section [Generic Content Entry Structure](#generic-content-entry-structure).
-They can be used from content entries or from other presets.
+Presets can be used by content entries or by other presets.
-To use a preset, it has to be listed in the `presets` section of a content entry.
+To use a preset, it has to be listed in the `presets` section of a content entry or another preset entry.

 ```yaml
 content: